<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 An icon of a smiling girl with shoulder-length red hair standing with her backpackCreating your college list can feel overwhelming (cue "brutal" by Olivia Rodrigo).
 I get it—I'm here to help!
 Once you know what kind of college you’re looking for, the next step is to create a balanced college list.
 It’s all about finding the right fit for you!

-I'll talk about the different likelihoods of college acceptance and my recommendations for the number of colleges you should consider applying.
+I'll talk about the different likelihoods of college acceptance and my recommendations for the number of colleges you should consider applying to.

-I’ll give a shortened version in case you’re reading this on the go, and then the more detailed version later on!
+I’ll give a shortened version in case you’re reading this on the go, and then a more detailed version later on!

 What are Likely/Level/Reach colleges?